How to extract files from System Image Backup on Windows 11

 Important: Although it shouldn’t be required, I would recommend creating a copy of the backup instead of working directly with the original image to prevent accidental changes that may break the backup.
 After you are done restoring the files, you can always delete the copy.

-To extract and restore files from a System Image Backup on Windows 11 (or 10), use these steps:
+To extract and restore files from a System Image Backup on Windows 11 (or 10), follow these steps:

 2. Search for diskmgmt.msc and click the top result to open the Disk Management tool.

-3. Click on Action and choose the Attach VHD option.
+3. Click on Action, then choose the Attach VHD option.

 Disk Management Attach VHD option